shuozhixu/Binary-Wire_2025/README.md

 ### _x_ = 0.2

 Conduct LAMMPS simulations to calculate the tensile and compressive strengths, respectively, for the Mo<sub>0.8</sub>Nb<sub>0.2</sub> system.
-In addition to the changes we made above, make the following two additional changes to `lmp_T.in` or `lmp_C.in`:
+In addition to the changes we made above, make the following two changes to `lmp_T.in` or `lmp_C.in`:

 - line 8, change the number `3.1581` to the lattice parameter of Mo<sub>0.8</sub>Nb<sub>0.2</sub>
 - line 26, change the number `0.1` to the value of _x_, i.e., `0.2`